Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Discussion

 \section{Discussion}

-In the Gaussian chain graph model in Equation~\eqref{eq:cg_model}, $\Psi$ is a matrix containing all of the \textit{direct} effects of $p$ predictors on $q$ outcomes while $\Omega$ is the residual precision matrix that encodes the conditional dependence relationships between the outcomes that remain after adjusting for the predictors.
+In the Gaussian chain graph model in Equation~\eqref{eq:cg_model}, $\Psi$ is a matrix containing all of the direct effects of $p$ predictors on $q$ outcomes while $\Omega$ is the residual precision matrix that encodes the conditional dependence relationships between the outcomes that remain after adjusting for the predictors.
 We have introduced the cgSSL procedure for obtaining simultaneously sparse estimates of $\Psi$ and $\Omega.$ In our procedure, we formally specify spike-and-slab LASSO priors on the free elements of $\Psi$ and $\Omega$ and use an ECM algorithm to maximize the posterior density.
-Our ECM algorithm iteratively solves a penalized maximum likelihood problem with self-adaptive penalties.
-Across several simulated datasets, cgSSL demonstrated excellent support recovery and estimation performance, substantially out-performing competitors that deployed constant shrinkage penalties.
-We further characterized the asymptotic properties of cgSSL posteriors, establishing posterior concentration rates under relatively mild assumptions.
-To the best of our knowledge, these are the first such results for sparse Gaussian chain graph models.
+Our ECM algorithm iteratively solves a sequence of penalized maximum likelihood problem with self-adaptive penalties.
+Across several simulated datasets, cgSSL demonstrated excellent support recovery and estimation performance, substantially out-performing competitors that deployed constant penalties.
+We further characterized the asymptotic properties of cgSSL posteriors, establishing posterior contraction rates under relatively mild assumptions.
+To the best of our knowledge, these are the first posterior contraction results for sparse Gaussian chain graph models with element-wise priors.

-Although our main theoretical result (Theorem~\ref{thm:posterior_contraction}) implies that a slightly modified version of the cgSSL procedure from Section~\ref{sec:proposed_method} is asymptotically consistent, quantifying finite sample posterior uncertainty remains challenging.
-Several authors have proposed extensions of \citet{Newton1994}'s weighted likelihood bootstrap for quantifying posterior uncertainty.
-Basically, these procedures work by repeatedly maximizing a randomized objective formed by carefully re-weighting each term in the log-likelihood and the log-prior.
-In fact, \citet{Nie2020} recently deployed this strategy to quantify uncertainty in SSL posteriors for single-outcome regression in high dimensions.
-A key ingredient in \citet{Nie2020} is the introduction of an additional random location shift in the prior to offset the tendency of the SSL to return exactly sparse parameter estimates.
-In our Gaussian chain graph problem, introducing a similar shift is challenging due to the constraint that $\Omega$ be positive definite.
-Overcoming this difficulty is the subject of on-going work.

-In many applications, analysts encounter multiple outcomes of mixed type (i.e. continuous and discrete).
-In its current form, the cgSSL is not applicable to these situations.
-It is possible, however, to extend the cgSSL to model outcomes of mixed type using a strategy similar to one found in \citet{Kowal2020}, which modeled discrete variables as truncated and transformed versions of latent Gaussian random variables.